-It took moving to the Canadian north before I saw the aurora borealis for the first time, where I caught the northern lights in Alberta.
-And, ironically, my first experience was in high summer in July.
+It took moving to the Canadian north before I saw the aurora borealis for the first time, where I caught the Northern Lights in Alberta.

 It was a hot night, the air was thick, and I was ravaged by mosquitos the whole time.
 Welcome to the north, eh?
 That isn’t to say it wasn’t a magical experience.
 I’ll remember it forever, even if I (and I assume I will) have more experiences with stronger aurora activity in the future.

-That night, I checked the northern lights forecast online and decided conditions were promising.
+That night, I checked the Northern Lights forecast online and decided conditions were promising.
 So I headed out to Elk Island National Park (a place I love to go to photograph bison), where I hung around for a few hours, hiding from mosquitoes in my car until well after midnight.

 I was just about to head home when the lights came.